-For helping them adjust to the feet, the front and the heel section needs to bend and flex in a way that it may end up developing creases.
+For helping them adjust to the feet, the front and the heel section need to bend and flex in a way that they may end up developing creases.
 This will help the shoes to further stretch as per your foot movement.

 So when you move your toes and make the rocking motion, the shoes should develop creases in the forefront section.
 When you move your legs forward and backward with the shin, heel, and ankle area, is when the upper heel and the adjoining collar section must develop creases.

 Tip no. 1: Wear thick socks for the shoe to not hurt your feet